 Mars Settlement and Exploration

-Explore online courses in Mars Settlement and Exploration this Summer 2021.
-To accommodate your career, the three-week certificate program is delivered with small class sizes to enable you to continue working and be based in your home community to develop the knowledge and skills to explore and live on Mars
+Explore online courses in Mars Settlement and Exploration this Summer 2023.
+To accommodate your career, the certificate program is delivered with small class sizes to enable you to continue working and be based in your home community to develop the knowledge and skills to explore and live on Mars.

 An interactive environment designed to significantly improve human understanding of the settlement of Mars